 Import VAT - What is Import VAT?

-Import VAT is a tax you pay on goods purchased from another country within the European Union (EU).
+Import VAT is a tax paid on goods purchased from another country outside the European Union (EU).

-Import VAT is only applicable to countries within the EU.
-If you purchase goods from non-EU countries, you may need to pay Customs Duty instead.
+Import VAT is only applicable to goods coming from countries outside the EU.
+If you purchase goods from non-EU countries, you may also need to pay Customs Duty if the worth of the goods is over £135 (as of September 2018).

 Import VAT is applied to all purchased goods worth more than £15; all gifts worth more than £40; and all goods, regardless of value, which are sent to the UK from the Channel Islands.